lee-hodg/singularity/README.md

 ## settings.py ##

-Set your Django `SECRET_KEY` and `NEVERCACHE_KEY` (it's good practice to grab these from the environment).
+Set your Django `SECRET_KEY` and `NEVERCACHE_KEY` (consider setting them in `local_settings.py` file or from the environment).
 Add your site's domain to `ALLOWED_HOSTS`, and also remember to set `DEBUG=False` when you make the site live.
 You will also need to ensure that `STATIC_ROOT` and `MEDIA_ROOT` point to the correct location on your server, and finally make sure the database is setup correctly for your server.

 ## Admin settings ##